cepharum/sails-qualify/README.md

 This qualifier adds bower for managing client side assets.

-* `sails-qualify sass`
+* `sails-qualify scss`

-TO BE ADDED: This qualifier is trying to switch your existing sailsjs project to work with SASS instead of LESS.
+This qualifier is trying to switch your existing sailsjs project to work with SCSS instead of LESS.

 * `sails-qualify pug`